Diagnostic testing and screening for SARS-CoV-2

-In the laboratory: see WHO biosafety guidance and use laboratory coat, gloves, goggles and appropriate footwear.
+In the laboratory: see WHO’s biosafety guidance and use laboratory coat, gloves, safety goggles, and appropriate footwear.

-It is important that all clinical laboratories take appropriate measures to properly disinfect surfaces, in order to avoid infection of the staff handing infectious specimens.
+It is important that all clinical laboratories take appropriate measures to properly disinfect surfaces in order to avoid infection of staff handing infectious specimens.

-Cleaning of the surfaces should be performed using proper personal protective equipment (PPE).
-See Guidance for wearing and removing personal protective equipment in healthcare settings for the care of patients with suspected or confirmed COVID-19 for correct practise of donning and doffing of PPE.
+Cleaning of surfaces should be performed using proper PPE.
+See Guidance for wearing and removing personal protective equipment in healthcare settings for the care of patients with suspected or confirmed COVID-19 for the correct practice for donning and doffing of PPE.